catholicconnectmatrimony-sudo/matri/TECH-STACK.md

 ## 17. Implementation Roadmap

 > Timeline context: These four phases cover the **eight-week build cycle leading into launch (Month −2 to Month 0)**.
-MVP focus: Bunt community (see PROFILE-FIELDS.md section 1.1).
+All communities are treated equally - community pages auto-generate from database.

 > **AI Development Note:** This roadmap is optimized for AI-driven development (Cursor/Windsurf).
 Build incrementally, test after each feature, and avoid generating entire pages in one prompt.